With the problem of vaccines and RNA, fear of changes in our DNA has also risen.

 Sure that DNA can be modified, but randomly, not in specific genes and it happens right under our eyes.

 There are substances and factors called mutagens precisely because they are able to alter the DNA sequence, let's list some of them.

 UVs are among them.
-I UV rays are radiations capable of causing a dimerization of pyrimidines which in a nutshell can be read as "changing the structure of DNA”. when this happens, DNA replication mechanisms try to patch this error, but the patch often generates a mutation that remains over time.
+The UV rays are radiations capable of causing a dimerization of pyrimidines which in a nutshell can be read as "changing the structure of DNA”. when this happens, DNA replication mechanisms try to patch this error, but the patch often generates a mutation that remains over time.
 Effect?
 The generation of cancer cells.
 It is dangerous for humans?
 Of course, but luckily we have our own defenses, such as melanin, which allows us to shield ourselves from UV.

 Other examples?
 The polycyclic aromatic hydrocarbons (IPA).
 PAHs are produced through the combustion process of certain chemical compounds and we often find them for example in cigarette smoke or burnt meat.
 They are highly carcinogenic substances as they can bind to DNA and generate a mutation.